russwinch/apprenticeships/README.md

 To run: ```scrapy runspider scrape_finda.py -o step1b.json```

 TODO:
+- fix 'show more' in long lists of suitable_job_roles and qualifications
 - should be combined into file 1 with a function to run both to json files
 ---